alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 {'colour': 'red', 'sides': 4}
 ```

-But if I use this as my `object_pairs_hook` when parsing an object with one or more repeated names, the parsing fails and I get a `ValueError`:
+But if I'm parsing an object with one or more repeated names, the parsing fails and throws a `ValueError`:

 ```pycon
 >>> json.loads(